Asian markets mixed; China Evergrande shares suspended

-The company did not say why, but a Chinese financial news service, Cailian, said another major developer was planning to buy Evergrande's property management unit.
+China Evergrande did not say why it halted trading of its shares, but a Chinese financial news service, Cailian, said another major developer was planning to buy Evergrande's property management unit.

-Evergrande is struggling to make payments on tens of billions of dollars worth of debt as it endures a cash crunch brought on by a tightening of Chinese government restrictions on debt-leveraged financing.
+Evergrande is struggling to make payments on more than $300 billion of debt as it endures a cash crunch brought on by a tightening of Chinese government restrictions on debt-leveraged financing.

 Markets were closed for holidays in Shanghai and South Korea.